synthpop-galaxy/synthpop/README.md

   These includes, but is not limited, to the used model, isochrone system and extinction map.

 ## Getting in touch:
-  If users encounter any issues while using Synthpopduring  the development/implementation of new submodules or models, they can reach out to the development team through the GitHub issue tracker.
+  If users encounter any issues while using Synthpop during the development/implementation of new submodules or models, they can reach out to the development team through the GitHub issue tracker.
   We welcome any feedback, bug reports, or feature requests that can help improve Synthpop.